CodecoolGlobal/the-employees-react-EviBera/README.md

 ```

 ### .env file
-Copy the .env.sample as .env and fill up the environment variable for your personal mongodb connecttion url.
+Add .env file and fill up the environment variable for your personal mongodb connecttion url (MONGO_URL= //your connection string).

 ### Prepare the database